 Indeed, the plant’s pink, red, white, lavender, orange, or chocolate petals are beautifully spaced around a (usually) yellow central disk.

 These plants belongs to the huge Asteraceae family, and are cousins of daisy and marigold.
-Of the 20 or so species of cosmos, two are most commonly grown in home gardens: C. sulphureus (sulphur cosmos, yellow cosmos, Mexican aster) and C. bipinnatus (common cosmos, garden cosmos and also – because, of course – Mexican aster).
+Of the 20 or so species of cosmos, two are most commonly grown in home gardens: C. sulphureus (sulphur and yellow cosmos, Mexican aster) and C. bipinnatus (common and garden cosmos and also – because, of course – Mexican aster).

 C. sulphureus is native to Mexico, Central America, and northern South America.
 It has naturalized in most other parts of the world.
 C. bipinnatus, also native to Mexico, has found its way into most corners of the globe, as well.